CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 /// type=MS, answer=[2,3,5]

-Which statements correctly describe the code on line 6 of `student.php`?
+Which statements correctly describe the code on line 7 of `Student.php`?

 - It queries the SQL statement.